Frequently Asked Questions

 What will the new campus look like?

 We are very excited about the new design, and will be revealing what the classrooms, chapel and worship spaces, community spaces, student lounges, and overall design looks like over the coming months.
 Our design tells the story of Scripture throughout, in a visual language that reflects the creation and culture of Aotearoa, and the story of te Rongopai in these islands.
-Watch this space!
+Check out our updates here.

 What is happening with the current Henderson campus on 80 Central Park Drive?